FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 {{{Show the slide 'Quotation Marks'}}}

 ..
 R4
-How can we add Quotation Marks to our document ?
+Let us begin with how to add qutation marks to our document.
 For this, we use ` (accent) character for the left quote & ' (apostrophe) character for the right quote.
 For double quotes, we use them twice.